jdrumgoole/worldpay-within-sdk/README.md

 * Running any of the wrappers, then the RPC agent will be automatically started for you, however this may not be available in early releases, and so you should be aware of how to manually run the RPC agent yourself
 * Change to the bin directory `cd $GOPATH/bin`
 * Type the following command to run the RPC agent and see the command line flags that you can pass; `./rpc-agent -help`
-* You can manually set the parameters, to get everything running quickly you just need to set the prot e.g. `./rpc-agent -port 9090`
+* You can manually set the parameters, to get everything running quickly you just need to set the port e.g. `./rpc-agent -port 9090`
 * Alternatively you can use the configuration file provided to configure the RPC agent, to do this type; `./rpc-agent -configfile <path and filename of config file>`
-* We have provided a config file in the source directory so; `./rpc-agent -configfile $GOPATH/src/worldpay-within-sdk/applications/rpc-agent/conf.json`

 ### Run the Client app
 * Change to the bin directory `cd $GOPATH/bin`